Bryan Carter and Co Solicitors Debt – Do You Have to Pay?

 2020 update: Bryan Carter as a firm is now dissolved and has no activity at all in its own name.
 All current debt collection matters were taken over by Lowell Solicitors in Leeds.

 Bryan Carter and Co Debt Collection is a law company who acts for debt collecting companies (DCAs) of the type found in DBSG (The Debt Buyers and Sellers Group) and/or mentioned in consumer finance forms.
-They have a legitimate function as debt collectors, but there is some indication that some such companies (not necessarily clients of Bryan Carter and Co), and especially the debt purchasing element, go a bit too far sometimes and can make people’s lives a misery when those same people are at their most vulnerable.
-We do not suggest that they are acting outside the law, but getting that letter or phone call is not exactly helpful to you right now.
+They are permitted to operate as debt collectors, but there has been some concern around debt collectors, and the fact that some companies (not necessarily clients of Bryan Carter and Co), and in particular the debt collection aspect, take it all too far and end up causing people to feel upset and ashamed, and some of these people are already feeling at their most vulnerable.
+We are not insinuating that they are not adhering to the law, but letters and phone calls can be extremely distressing.

 Who are Bryan Carter and Co Debt Collection?